andresziemecki/Cheatsheets/Docker/begginer_guide.md

 You can test a docker in a container wich simulates the production envirnoment.

+# Play With Docker

+If you would like to use Docker and try some commands, this is a good [application](https://labs.play-with-docker.com/)

 # Docker Image
 See commands for images
 ```